 Setting up the Raspberry Pi 3/3B+ and Raspberry 4

-1. Register and download the 1Home Raspberry Pi Image
+1. Register and download the appropriate 1Home Raspberry Pi Image

 Raspberry Pi 4 Image